Skip to content Skip to footer

 When branding is used to bridge the gap between what a product is and what it wants to be perceived as, the brand becomes a ticking time bomb.
 The wider the gap, the shorter the fuse.

-Slice isn’t the only Indian brand caught in The Aesthetic Trap.
-Look at the pattern across the startup ecosystem:
+Slice isn’t the only Indian brand caught in The Aesthetic Trap:

 The System: India’s Fintech Branding Bubble